diablero13/znaiderest/README.md

 # Frontend of Znaiderest widget

-Znaiderest widget for distributing znaiderest booking form on clients pages
+**Znaiderest** widget for distributing Znaiderest booking form on clients pages

 ## Testing